agnescameron/gh-index-airtable/README.md

 # How to use this tool

 This indexing tool is built entirely using open infrastructure (Github Actions, Google Sheets/Airtable), and as such is forkable and usable by anyone with a similar project.
 This process of forking is something we are actively working to streamline; if you have any issues adapting this code to your use case, please let us know via Github Issues and we can help out.
-This copy of the code is for Airtable, which is a much easier setup than google sheets
+This copy of the code is for Airtable, which is a much easier setup than google sheets.
+These instructions are a bit long and we are always looking to cut stuff out, but you do get a whole site at the end of it.

 ## 1. Setting up Github repository